bconf-lang/bconf/SPEC.md

 Converts a value to an integer.
 The following are valid values which can be converted to a integer - any other value is invalid:

--   `variable`: These should be resolved first and then follow the rules below
+-   `variable` / `tag`: These should be resolved first and then follow the rules below
 -   `true`: Always resolves to `1`
 -   `false`: Always resolves to `0`
 -   `null`: Always resolves to `0`
 -   `string`: A string must follow a number syntax.
 If there is any other character, it is invalid.
-It should first be converted to it correct number type (float or integer) and then follow the rules below.
+It should first be converted to its correct number type (float or integer) and then follow the rules below
 -   `float`: The value is truncated.
-Exponents must be evaluated first before truncating the value.
+Exponents must be evaluated first before truncating the value
 -   `integer`: There is nothing needed for converting an int to an int.
 It should resolve to the same value

 ```bconf